lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## mapping-sent

-mapping-sent is used to send a smaller index associated to the field value in the Target Value.
+mapping-sent is used to send a smaller index associated to the list of values in the Target Value.
 This function is used together with the "match-mapping" MO.

 The compressor looks in the TV to find the field value and send the corresponding index.
 The decompressor uses this index to restore the field value.

-The number of bits sent is the minimal number to code all the indexes.
+The number of bits sent is the minimal size to code all the possible indexes.

 ## LSB CDA

-LSB action is used to send a fixed part of the packet field header to the other end.
+LSB action is used to avoid sendind the fixed part of the packet field header to the other end.
 This action is used together with the "MSB" MO.
-A length can be specified to indicate how many bits have to be sent.
-If not length is specified, the number of bit sent are the field length minus the bit length specified in the MSB MO.
+A length can be specified in the rule to indicate how many bits have to be sent.
+If not length is specified, the number of bits sent are the field length minus the bits length specified in the MSB MO.

 The compressor sends the "length" Least Significant Bits.
 The decompressor combines with an OR operator the value received with the Target Value.

-## DEViid-DID, APPiid-DID CDA
+## DEViid, APPiid CDA

-These functions are used to process respectively the Device and the Application Device Identifier (DID) of the IPv6 addresses.
-APPiid-DID CDA is less common, since current LPWAN technologies frames contain a single address.
+These functions are used to process respectively the Dev and the App Interface Identifiers (Deviid and Appiid) of the IPv6 addresses.
+Appiid CDA is less common, since current LPWAN technologies frames contain a single address.

-The IID value is computed from the Device ID present in the Layer 2 header.
-The computation depends on the technology and the Device ID size.
+The IID value can be computed from the Device ID present in the Layer 2 header.
+The computation is specific for each LPWAN technology and depends on the Device ID size.

 In the downstream direction, these CDA are used to determine the L2 addresses used by the LPWAN.